-Fig. 11 and Fig. 12 show the performance of DAVS application with threads in its Charge2 and Charge5 modes respectively.
-We encountered intermittent errors with OMPI-trunk when running 8 processes per node and are currently working for a resolution with help from OpenMPI community.
-Overall OMPI-nightly and OMPI-trunk versions show similar
+Fig. 11 and Fig. 12 show the performance of DAVS

+application with threads in its Charge2 and Charge5 modes respectively.
+We encountered intermittent errors with OMPItrunk when running 8 processes per node and are currently working for a resolution with help from OpenMPI community.
 Overall OMPI-nightly and OMPI-trunk versions show similar performance and are about two times better than MPI.NET.

 OpenMPI is continuously improving its process binding support, which affects the behavior of threads.
 Therefore, we still need to perform additional testing to fully comprehend the behavior with threads.

-F. Single Node Application Performance
+F. DAVS Single Node Performance